 SourceClear maintains a list of approved libraries with their up-to-date vulnerability status.
 With this data, AppSec leaders can create catalogs for their developers with pre-approved open source libraries to leverage.

 SourceClear is a SaaS platform with an agent that directly integrates with continuous integration and continuous delivery (CI/CD) platforms, providing a solution that is deeply embedded in the development process.
 With a variety of SDLC integrations that leverage an agent sitting on the build server, SourceClear allows users to, in most cases, add a single line of code to their build and begin scanning every time a new build is initiated.

 When developers are building open source libraries, they often leverage other open source libraries, which, in turn, might contain methods from a third library, and so on and so on.
 The end result is layers of open source libraries connected together.
 In fact, it’s common for vulnerabilities in open source libraries to be five or six levels removed from first-party code.
 SourceClear has the ability to map these dependencies through all the open source code in use.
 In this way, you can identify vulnerabilities you would never know about otherwise, and get guidance on how to address them.

-To learn more about open source library risk and solutions, please join us for our upcoming Summer Virtual Summit, The Open Source Library Conundrum: Managing Your Risk.
-SourceClear founder Marc Curphey will be giving the keynote address.
+To learn more about open source library risk and solutions, check out our Virtual Summit, The Open Source Library Conundrum: Managing Your Risk.
+SourceClear founder Marc Curphey gives the keynote address.